Distributed Learning – Funding

-- All required areas of study in a course (contained in the corresponding Integrated Resource Package) must be provided to the student when a course is claimed for funding again.
+- All required areas of study in a course (contained in the corresponding Program Guide) must be provided to the student when a course is claimed for funding again.

 - Assessment of the student’s past work must not be used to evaluate re-claimed course progress.

 Adult students may enrol in a distributed learning school and are funded according to the adult education provisions in the Ministry of Education Operating Grants Manual.

 Adult students who have not graduated (known as non-graduated adults) may take eligible courses as defined in the Adult Funding Policy.
 These courses must lead to the British Columbia Certificate of Graduation (the Dogwood) or the Adult Graduation Diploma (the Adult Dogwood).

 Eligible tuition-free courses for adult students who have graduated from secondary school or high school in another jurisdiction (known as graduated adults) are the Literacy Foundation courses.

 Further funding eligibility requirements for all students are set out in the K-12 Funding-General Policy.

 Procedures related to policy